Benjamin Brown French: Life

+French was a member of the New Hampshire legislature representing Newport from 1831 until 1833, and it was here where he befriended the future President Franklin Pierce.
+In 1835 French saw the attempted assassination of Andrew Jackson.

-Benjamin Brown French (1800–1870) was a politician, telegraph business leader, Clerk of the U.S. House of Representatives, and Public Commissioner of Buildings in Washington, D.C.
-He was a member of the New Hampshire legislature from 1831 until 1833.
-He moved to Washington, D.C., where he served as Clerk of the United States House of Representatives from 1845 until 1847 and was appointed Commissioner of Public Buildings.
+In December of 1833 he moved to Washington, D.C., where he served as a clerk and in 1845 he became Clerk of the United States House of Representatives until 1847, and was appointed Commissioner of Public Buildings.
 He compiled an album of salt print and albumen print photographs related to construction of the Capitol dome and other sites.
 He was also involved in the burgeoning telegraph industry developed by Samuel Morse and others.
-His journals were published posthumously in edited form as Witness to the Young Republic.
+After leaving the Clerkship, he worked in various roles and committee positions in and around Congress, sometimes filling in for the House Clerk as needed, and even was a lobbyist for a short time.
+French was at the Cilley-Graves duel in 1838 between Jonathan Cilley and William J. Graves, the only time a sitting congressman has killed another sitting congressman.